-Adobe Premiere Pro CC has advanced audio track and sequence audio master options.
+The 2014 release of Adobe Premiere Pro CC has advanced audio track and sequence audio mastering options.
 In most cases, standard audio tracks and a stereo master will work.
-The option to choose adaptive tracks and multitrack mastering is powerful but requires a lot of explaining if students are used to working only with stereo audio.
+The option to choose adaptive tracks and multitrack mastering is powerful but requires a lot of explanation if students are familiar with stereo audio only.
 Note that Adobe Premiere Pro CC supports up to 32 channel mastering.